Box (BOX)

 For software companies like Box, gross profit tells us how much money remains after paying for the base cost of products and services (typically servers, licenses, and certain personnel).
 These costs are usually low as a percentage of revenue, explaining why software is more lucrative than other sectors.

 Box’s robust unit economics are better than the broader software industry, an output of its asset-lite business model and pricing power.
 They also enable the company to fund large investments in new products and sales during periods of rapid growth to achieve higher profits in the future.
 As you can see below, it averaged an excellent 79.1% gross margin over the last year.
-That means Box only paid its providers $20.92 for every $100 in revenue.
+Said differently, roughly $79.08 was left to spend on selling, marketing, and R&D for every $100 in revenue.
 Box Trailing 12-Month Gross Margin

-Box produced a 79% gross profit margin in Q4, marking a 2.8 percentage point increase from 76.1% in the same quarter last year.
-Box’s full-year margin has also been trending up over the past 12 months, increasing by 4.2 percentage points.
+Box’s gross profit margin came in at 78% this quarter, in line with the same quarter last year.
+On a wider time horizon, Box’s full-year margin has been trending up over the past 12 months, increasing by 3.5 percentage points.
 If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold (such as servers).

 Box Trailing 12-Month Operating Margin (GAAP)

-This quarter, Box generated an operating profit margin of 6.4%, down 1.6 percentage points year on year.
-Conversely, its revenue and gross margin actually rose, so we can assume it was recently less efficient because its operating expenses like marketing, R&D, and administrative overhead grew faster than its revenue.
+In Q1, Box generated an operating profit margin of 2.3%, down 4.5 percentage points year on year.
+Since Box’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.

 Free cash flow isn't a prominently featured metric in company financials and earnings releases, but we think it's telling because it accounts for all operating and capital expenses, making it tough to manipulate.
 Cash is king.

-Box has shown terrific cash profitability, driven by its lucrative business model that enables it to reinvest, return capital to investors, and stay ahead of the competition while maintaining an ample cushion.
-The company’s free cash flow margin was among the best in the software sector, averaging 27.9% over the last year.
+Box has shown terrific cash profitability, driven by its lucrative business model and cost-effective customer acquisition strategy that enable it to stay ahead of the competition through investments in new products rather than sales and marketing.
+The company’s free cash flow margin was among the best in the software sector, averaging 27.2% over the last year.

 Box Trailing 12-Month Free Cash Flow Margin

-Box’s free cash flow clocked in at $91.27 million in Q4, equivalent to a 32.7% margin.
-This result was good as its margin was 1.5 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
-Long-term trends trump fluctuations.
+Box’s free cash flow clocked in at $118.3 million in Q1, equivalent to a 42.8% margin.
+The company’s cash profitability regressed as it was 3.7 percentage points lower than in the same quarter last year, but it’s still above its one-year average.
+We wouldn’t put too much weight on this quarter’s decline because investment needs can be seasonal, causing short-term swings.
+Long-term trends are more important.

-Over the next year, analysts predict Box’s cash conversion will slightly improve.
-Their consensus estimates imply its free cash flow margin of 27.9% for the last 12 months will increase to 29.2%, giving it more flexibility for investments, share buybacks, and dividends.
+Over the next year, analysts’ consensus estimates show they’re expecting Box’s free cash flow margin of 27.2% for the last 12 months to remain the same.

 Box Net Cash Position

-Box’s price-to-sales ratio based on the next 12 months is 4.2x.
-This valuation multiple is fair, but we don’t have much faith in the company.
-We're pretty confident there are more exciting stocks to buy at the moment.
+Box’s price-to-sales ratio based on the next 12 months is 4.4x.
+This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
+We're fairly confident there are better investments elsewhere.